sadiatasneemkhan/SENG-438-A4/Assignment 4 Report.md

 # Analysis drawn on the effectiveness of each of the test classes

-# A discussion on the effect of equivalent mutants on mutation score accuracy
+# Discussion on the effect of equivalent mutants on mutation score accuracy

 Equivalent mutants will negatively affect mutation score and will decrease the accuracy of mutation score as they will produce the same output as the original program and survive mutant testing.
 This issue will make it quite hard to obtain a mutant score of 100% one must take this fact into consideration when evaluating mutant scores.
 Equivalent mutants can often be found in loop conditions and post incrementing a value which is not used again in code.
 These equivalent mutants were found multiple times in our test cases for Range and DataUtilities.
 Post increment and decrement had no effect on the expected behaviour, since the function ended before the incremented/decremented variable could be used again.
 There can be other equivalent mutants as well, one has to look for mutants that are syntactically different  but semantically the same to find equivalent mutants.

-# A discussion of what could have been done to improve the mutation score of the test suites
+# Discussion of what could have been done to improve the mutation score of the test suites

 To improve our mutation score of the test suites, we analysed the initial mutation score and made note of the mutants that survived the PIT test.
 After analysis of these mutants we were able to come up with new test cases which would kill the surviving mutants.
 We focused mainly on one function at a time trying to kill as many mutants as possible for that specific function.
 Once we felt enough mutants were killed, we moved to another function.